Homebuying for millennials: A comprehensive guide

 Buying a home is typically the largest investment most people ever make.
 If it's your first home purchase, you'll find yourself on the front end of a steep learning curve.

-Meghann McKenna, a Bozeman, Mont-based financial advisor, says that while it's nice to have a place of your own, make sure you can really afford it.
+Meghann McKenna, a Bozeman, Mont-based financial consultant, says that while it's nice to have a place of your own, make sure you can really afford it.
 "Your dream home doesn't need to cost you your dream life and your house doesn't have to define you," she says, adding that paying a mortgage shouldn't tap you out completely. "ou still want to go out to dinner with your friends or to the movies or on vacation, you don't want the mortgage to completely consume you."

 Here's her advice for the would-be Millennial homebuyer: